 Development leases/ground leases and industrial leases are usually for terms of between 15 and 25 years with no more than one option to renew.
 Commercial office leases are typically for a term of between two and five years with further options to renew subject to upward rent review, although several A-Grade office buildings have entered into leases with tenants for 10-year terms.
 Retail and residential leases are usually for one-year terms with the option to renew for further terms of one year each.

-The tenant may renew a residential lease with a term less than three years up to a maximum of three years and any other lease with a term less than seven years up to a maximum of seven years.
+The default position where a lease is silent on the matter is that a tenant may renew a residential lease with a term less than three years up to a maximum of three years and any other lease with a term less than seven years up to a maximum of seven years.
 The tenant must notify the landlord of its intention to renew three months before the end of the term.
-Moreover, the landlord cannot ask the tenant to vacate a residential property before the third anniversary of the lease or any other property before the seventh anniversary of the lease unless otherwise agreed.
+Moreover, the landlord cannot ask the tenant to vacate a residential property before the third anniversary of the lease or any other property before the seventh anniversary of the lease.
+The parties are however free to agree otherwise in the lease.

 When a lease is made for a fixed period, either the landlord or tenant may, if serious and unforeseen circumstances arise of such nature as to render, from the commencement of or during the lease, the performance too burdensome, demand the termination of the lease before its expiry, provided the party seeking termination gives notice to the other party in accordance with the required time limits and pays that party equitable compensation.